Darwin Core conceptual model

 2.6 NucleotideAnalysis, NucleotideSequence and MolecularProtocol (non-normative)

-1. Metabarcoding and metagenomic techniques for detecting taxa in sampled material.
+1. Metabarcoding and metagenomic techniques for detecting taxa in sampled Material Entities.

-3. Integration of sequence-based (barcoding) and non-sequence-based identifications derived from the same material.
+3. Integration of sequence-based (barcoding) and non-sequence-based Identifications derived from the same Material Entity.

 These cases are represented within the model as depicted in Figure 7.